 As a Woodworker, you must have basic types of clamps.
-You will need carpentry clamps for holding your workpiece while cutting or after a glue-up session.
-Most of the carpenters have these in their workshop & use them regularly.
+You will need carpentry clamps to hold your workpiece while cutting or after a glue-up session.
+Most carpenters have these in their workshops & use them regularly.

 I’ll go over them really quickly.
-There are lots of variety when it comes to talking about types of wood clamps, but I’m going to focus on basically four types.
+There is a lot of variety when talking about types of wood clamps, but I’m going to focus on four types.
 These are an f-style clamp, a squeeze clamp, a pipe clamp, and a parallel clamp.
 You can add one or all of them to your clamp arsenal.

 Introducing 4 Types of Woodworking Clamps